tompaana/hls-transcription-sample/README.md

 This is not a production-ready piece of code, but rather a proof-of-concept.
 Stuff missing/to consider:
-* Universal Windows application are not supported - please support/contribute to the awesome [NAudio project](https://github.com/naudio/NAudio) in order to enable UWP compatibility.
+* Universal Windows applications are not supported - please support/contribute to the awesome [NAudio project](https://github.com/naudio/NAudio) in order to enable UWP compatibility.
 * The media chunks are processed as they come (via the playlist).
 Thus, if/when the audio in the chunk is terminated in the middle of a word, the transcription is incomplete